Google says it won China's approval for Motorola deal

-* Mint announces intention to make offer to series B debenture holders Source text for Eikon: Further company coverage:

-May 19 Google said on Saturday that Chinese authorities have approved its $12.5 billion purchase of Motorola Mobility Holdings, th e last regulatory hurdle to a deal that would allow the world's No. 1 Internet search engine to develop its own line of smart phones.
+Google (GOOG.O) said on Saturday that Chinese authorities have approved its $12.5 billion purchase of Motorola Mobility Holdings (MMI.N), th e last regulatory hurdle to a deal that would allow the world's No. 1 Internet search engine to develop its own line of smart phones.

 Google, which will be the newest entrant to the handset market, announced plans for the acquisition last year in a bid to secure Motorola's valuable patents and pave the way for a pai ring of Goo gle's Android mobile software and Motorola's handset business.